Python3-8/nfilepicker/README.md

 # NFilePicker

-A Python package that creats a file/folder picker with `ncurses`.
+A Python package that creates a file/folder picker with `ncurses`.

 ## Getting Started